jdockerty/today/README.md

     * **The default is to display all authors.**
     * This filter is done using [`strings.Contains`](https://pkg.go.dev/strings#Contains).
 As such, multiple authors may be displayed depending on the value provided.
     * This allows you to filter for your own or someone else's commits.
 * `--colour` can be used to show a preset colourised output to the terminal.
-Directories which have no commits are shown in red, whilst others which do have commits green.
+Directories which have no commits are shown in red, whilst others are highlighted in green.
     * **The default is no colour.**
 * `--short` can be used to display only the first line of a commit.
     * **The default is to display the entire commit message.**